H. B. 2016

 If any county is among the ten highest counties in the state

-reconstruction of roads in that county its proportionate share of
+of roads in that county, the county's proportionate share of

 moneys due under subdivisions (1) and (2) of this section, and